 FGM has been unlawful in Scotland since 1985.
 The Female Genital Mutilation (Scotland) Act 2005 re-enacted the Prohibition of Female Circumcision Act 1985 and extended protection by making it a criminal offence to have FGM carried out either in Scotland or abroad by giving those offences extra-territorial powers.
 The Act also increased the penalty on conviction on indictment from 5 to 14 years’ imprisonment.

-The Scottish Government has worked collaboratively with the UK Government to close a loophole in the Prohibition of Female Genital Mutilation (Scotland) Act 2005.
+The Scottish Government has closed a loophole in the Prohibition of Female Genital Mutilation (Scotland) Act 2005.
 This extends the reach of the extra-territorial offences in that Act to habitual (as well as permanent) UK residents.
 This strengthening of legislation is included in the Serious Crime Act 2015 .

 To support this multi-agency approach there are a wide range of resources available to learn about the often complex issues that surround FGM and how you can respond to any concerns.